pfandipfandautomat/switch-lan-play-raspi/README.md

 ## Running
-As root:
+As Root:

     python3 -m venv myvenv
     source myvenv/bin/activate
     pip3 install -r requirements.txt
     flask run --host <ip of raspberry>
     It'll run on port 5000 - you probably have to open the port.

 ## Thanks to
 spacemeowx2 for creating lan-play https://github.com/spacemeowx2/switch-lan-play